Last updated on 2026-05-15

 Featured Experiences

-- Extensive hands-on activities and projects that reinforce theoretical concepts.
+- Hands-on Learning: Extensive hands-on activities and projects allow students to apply theoretical knowledge in practical settings.

 Career Options

-Graduates of the Electrical Engineering Technology diploma program can pursue a variety of career paths in Canada, including:
+Graduates of the Electrical Engineering Technology diploma program can pursue a variety of career opportunities in Canada, including:

-- Electrical Technologist: Works on the design, development, and testing of electrical systems and equipment.
+- Electrical Technologist: Work in the design, development, and testing of electrical systems and equipment.

-- Field Service Technician: Provides on-site support and maintenance for electrical systems and equipment.
+- Field Service Technician: Provide technical support and maintenance for electrical equipment in various industries.

-- Project Coordinator: Manages engineering projects, ensuring they are completed on time and within budget.
+- Electrical Project Manager: Oversee electrical projects, ensuring they are completed on time and within budget.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.